-The first session provided a general overview of cybersecurity concepts and actual cybersecurity incidents, including photos, videos, and recent statistics.
-Participants played a card game called CyberSec Stories 1 (Lorenz, 2018) and reflected on their experience in open discussion.
+The first presentation provided a general overview of cybersecurity concepts and cases that happen in Internet realms.
+The content of the sessions were text, pictures, videos, a game called CyberSec Stories 1 (Lorenz, 2018) and open discussion.
 CyberSec Stories is a card game focusing on various security cases in the digital world.
-The game was developed by students, scientists, lecturers, and researchers at Tallinn University of Technology Centre for Digital Forensics and Cyber Security.
-The game consists of 54 cases that help to raise overall awareness of cybersecurity through descriptions of actual incidents.
+The game was developed by persons that are involved with Tallinn University of Technology Centre for Digital Forensics and Cyber Security scientists, lecturers, students, and partners.
+The game consists of 54 cases that help to raise overall awareness of cybersecurity.
 Players take turns reading a short headline on the card (such as, "Lizards in the street!") and then try to guess what happened.
 The reverse side of each card contains a short summary of the case for members to read to give clues to their teammates, or the team can search online to find out more information.

 A sample game card is shown in Figure 3.
 "Lizards in the street!" refers to an electronic road sign in San Francisco that was hacked to read "Godzilla Attack!
 Turn back!"
+(Rosenblum, 2014) All of the game cards for CyberSec Stories 1st Edition are available at https://sites.google.com/view/tty-csgame/.

-(Rosenblum, 2014).
-Other cards present cases including how to crash a car with piece of paper; how to become a professional by typing only spaces; why a digital company might need to force everyone to use paper systems for six months; why companies in Ukraine infected their own systems with a virus; whether or not to trust people simply because they wear a uniform; how to deal with ransomware, and what can happen when you answer spam email.
-All of the game cards for CyberSec Stories 1st Edition are available at https://sites.google.com/view/tty-csgame/
+Topics include how big is the Internet today and how the hacker mindset works.
+Cases discussed included how to crash a car with piece of paper; who one becomes professional with just typing spaces; why a digital company might need to force everyone to use paper systems for 6 months; why companies in Ukraine infected their own systems with virus; trusting people because of face value or because they wear a uniform; how to deal with ransomware and what can happen when you answer spam email.